rufuspollock/rufuspollock.com/content/post/2018-02-24-solving-the-internet-monopolies-problem-google-facebook-etc.md

 We must also be careful not to confuse which symptoms are related to which disease.
 For example, fake news *is* a problem but it is only tangentially related to the disease of monopoly.
 The causes of fake news are many and various and much more complex than simple monopoly.
 In fact, one could argue that more diversity in media actually makes echo chambers worse.
 Reducing monopoly at Facebook and Google level may bring *some* improvement but it is probably secondary.
 For more, see https://rufuspollock.com/2016/11/26/fake-news-post-truth---is-it-news-and-what-can-we-do/

 [^2]: See as an example of just this kind of proposal https://meanjin.com.au/essays/the-last-days-of-reality/

+## Appendix - More Examples of Erroneous Belief that Data is the Asset

+**Added: 24 March 2018**

+From Guardian piece from Cambridge Analytica "scandal" https://www.theguardian.com/uk-news/2018/mar/23/former-cambridge-analytica-executive-brittany-kaiser-wants-to-stop-lies

+> “Corporations like Google, Facebook, Amazon, all of these large companies, are making tens or hundreds of billions of dollars off of monetising people’s data,” Kaiser says.
+“I’ve been telling companies and governments for years that data is probably your most valuable asset.
+Individuals should be able to monetise their own data – that’s their own human value – not to be exploited.”

+This is a perfect illustration of the current misunderstanding.
+Google and Facebook are making money from their **monopoly of your attention *not* your data**.
+Even if they zero data on you they would stil make lots of money and have a dominant position (just as dominant TV networks made lot of money without any data-driven ad-targeting in the old days).
+Amazon are slightly different: they are making their money from a monopoly marketplace at huge scale (and it's not yet clear how much money they make from that).
+Once gain this has nothing to do with having your data.

+Facebook / Google / Amazon's monopoly come in turn from two key aspects of the information age -- costless copying and platform effects -- combined with exclusive ownership and control based in intellectual property monopoly rights (plus control of access to the platform).

+This misunderstanding matters.
+The initial flaw in understanding the sources of these firms power leads then to the proposal of a wrong and misguided solution: allowing people to "monetise their own data" would make no difference to these monopolies (even if was clear *how* people could monetise their own data).

+Instead what we need to do is **open** up these platforms: making their software and protocols [open][open], and, where relevant, providing access to their platforms on fees and terms that are regulated, reasonable, universal and equitable.